neeerob/CollatzConjecture/README.md

  **Thus graphs are created using [This][id/name] website.**

- I didn't find any pattern for one highest itteration to next highest itteration.
+ I didn't find any pattern/function for one highest itteration to next highest itteration.